samuelesm/CS-5670-Computer-Vision/README.md

 # Results

-Below is a sample.
 Full results can be viewed in the pdf file in this repository